Toeplitz Operators on Quaternionic Fock Spaces: Introduction

+Two difficulties are specific to the quaternionic setting.
+The first is structural.
+There is no canonical Toeplitz projection on \(\mathbb H\) obtained directly from a fixed complex slice.
+The global Fock-space framework and the projection \(P_\alpha\) resolve this issue and make the function-symbol and measure-symbol definitions compatible.
+The second difficulty is algebraic.
+The noncommutativity of slice product makes the resulting Toeplitz theory substantially more intricate than in the complex setting.
+In the complex Fock-space setting, the pointwise product makes the Toeplitz correspondence linear in the symbol.
+In the quaternionic setting, however, Toeplitz operators are defined by means of the slice product.
+Consequently, scalar multiplication of the symbol does not behave as in the complex case.
+Indeed, for \(a\in\mathbb H\), right multiplication of the symbol gives

+rather than ordinary scalar multiplication.
+One cannot expect a direct analogue of the classical adjoint relation $T_f^*=T_{\overline f}$ in general.

 The paper is organized as follows.
-In Section~\ref{s:2}, we recall basic definitions and preliminary results concerning slice functions and quaternionic Fock spaces.
-Section~\ref{s:4} establishes boundedness for kernel-induced integral operators on the slice $L^p$-space $L^p_s(\HH,\mathrm{d}\lambda_\beta)$.
-Section~\ref{s:5} characterizes quaternionic Fock--Carleson measures.
-Section~\ref{s:6} studies the Berezin transform of slice functions, including its semigroup and fixed-point features.
-Section~\ref{s:7} develops the $\mathrm{BMO}$ theory for quaternionic Fock spaces.
-Section~\ref{s:8} treats Toeplitz operators, including algebraic properties, as well as boundedness and compactness results for positive measure symbols and for slice $\mathrm{BMO}^1$ symbols.
+Section~\ref{sec:preliminaries} recalls slice functions, slice products, and quaternionic Fock spaces, and introduces the global Fock framework.
+Section~\ref{s:4} establishes the quaternionic Fock--Carleson embedding theorem and the corresponding vanishing theorem.
+Section~\ref{sec:berezin-bmo} studies the Berezin transform of slice functions and introduces the slice \(\mathrm{BMO}^p\) classes.
+Section~\ref{sec:toeplitz} proves the boundedness and compactness criteria for positive measure symbols, nonnegative real-valued slice-function symbols, and slice \(\mathrm{BMO}^1\) symbols.

-In what follows, we will use the notation $a \lesssim b$ to indicate that there is a constant $C > 0$ with $a \leq Cb$; and the expression $a \approx b$ means that $a \lesssim b$ and $b \lesssim a$.
-The constant $C$ will always denote a positive constant which does not depend on the functions or operators under consideration.
+Throughout the paper, the notation $a\lesssim b$ means that there exists a constant $C>0$ such that $a\le Cb$, while $a\approx b$ means that both $a\lesssim b$ and $b\lesssim a$ hold.
+Unless explicitly stated otherwise, $C$ denotes a positive constant that may vary from occurrence to occurrence.